anindameister/IOT-PLATFORM-ENGINEER-TRAINEE/readme.md

 - you will integrate the innovation team dedicated to the development of an IoT solution
 - and will be under the responsibility of a Project Manager Engineer.

+#### IoT solutions
+IoT solutions have helped in connecting devices, managing tasks, analyzing opportunities, and transferring information in a secure fashion.

 - The objective of the internship will be to participate in the implementation of an IoT platform
 - to manage connected objects on Microsoft Azure.